Skip to content

 Making these dynamics visible changes everything.
 Suddenly, that "unanimous" database decision looks different when you realize only people from the same timezone actually spoke.

 The Round-Robin Architecture Review: Everyone presents one concern before anyone presents two.
 Simple rule, profound impact.
-At PaymentCo, this surfaced a junior engineer's concern about retry logic that would have caused $50K/day in duplicate charges.
+In one implementation, this surfaced a junior engineer's concern about retry logic that would have caused significant daily costs in duplicate charges (specific figures vary by implementation context).

 The Five-Finger Vote: After proposals, everyone shows fingers: